onzfonz/comp227/src/content/0/en/part0a.md

 ### Before you start

-Using the [Chrome browser](https://www.google.com/chrome/) is recommended for this course because it provides the best tools for web development.
+Using a Chromium-based browser like [Chrome](https://www.google.com/chrome/) is recommended while developing because it provides great tools for web development.
+I will be showing you and providing screenshots of those tools.
-Another alternative is the [Developer Edition of Firefox](https://www.mozilla.org/en-US/firefox/developer/), which provides the same range of features.
+Another alternative is the [Developer Edition of Firefox](https://www.mozilla.org/en-US/firefox/developer/), which provides a similar range of features.

-In [part c](part0c.md) we'll provide detailed instructions for installing some of the tools that we will be using extensively:
+In [part 0c](/part0/configuring_your_machine_for_this_course) we'll provide detailed instructions for installing some of the tools that we will be using extensively:
 [Git](https://git-scm.org) (via GitHub),
 [Webstorm](https://www.jetbrains.com/webstorm/download/)
 and [Node.js](https://nodejs.org/en/).